Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Romeo_interim.md

 # Main tasks remaining:
 - Combine the electronics into an "electronics module", working with Ness to build a case via 3D printing.
 - Designing a way to interface the electronics module with the internal temperature sensor.
-Current method is to use a pair of male/female headers to connect the module to the internal temperature sensor, with the following routing ideas:
+Current method is to use a pair of male/female headers to connect the module to the internal temperature sensor.
+  - Using a bluetooth temperature sensor that is embedded among the vials is a possible solution, albeit expensive and possibly complicated.
 - Trialling methods of detecting the door state.
 - Decide the best cable routing method.
 - Reconciling the code the team last year had with our prototype